Righteye Flounders: Family Pleuronectidae

 Identification: Sand sole are in the right-eye flounder family.
 Most easily identified by the fact that the first four to five dorsal rays are long and free (seemingly disconnected).
 Their coloring is generally gray to tan above with light speckling.

 Size: To 25 inches although 20-21 inches was felt to be maximum size until recently.
 Most caught from piers are under 16 inches in length.
 The largest I’ve caught were a nice 19 ¾-inch fish taken one early September morning at the Pacifica Pier and a 17 ¾-inch fish at the San Francisco Municipal Pier on another September morning.
+The IGFA World Record fish weighed 1 Lb 8 oz and was taken in Santa Cruz in 2013.

 Range: La Jolla (San Diego), southern California, to the southeastern Bering Sea and the Aleutian Islands (from Unalaska Island) to Port Heiden and Gulf of Alaska.
 Common from Morro Bay, central California, to the Alaska Peninsula.